 Sometimes a cause can be found for a couple's infertility.
 Some causes are treatable and normal fertility can be restored.
 For example, some cases of ovarian failure can be treated with medicines.
 Hormone problems can also often be treated.

-If no cause is found, or the cause is not treatable, then assisted conception (in vitro fertilisation - also called IVF) is often possible.
+If no cause is found, or the cause is not treatable then assisted conception (in vitro fertilisation - also called IVF) is often possible.
 The number of techniques and the success of treatments have increased in recent years.
+This means many causes of fertility problems in either the male or female partner may be overcome, and successful pregnancy may be possible.